cshimvin/quiz-ms-2/README.md

 ### Wireframes

-Wireframes of the initial design can be found in the PDF.
+Wireframes of the initial design can be found in the [wireframes PDF](assets/documents/quiz-wireframes.pdf).

 ## Features